How much tech in spa?

 The greatest service wellness spas can deliver is to help bring guests home to themselves by delivering proven improvements in mind and body wellness.
 If used for mundane tasks and/or in alignment with our values and your spa’s authentic concept, technology can help.
 But until Pepper can put a warm hand on your shoulder or take genuine interest in how your daughter’s ballet classes are going, she won’t be replacing humans anytime soon.

-Published in Spa Canada magazine’s March/April 2018 issue
+Published as “A touch of technology” in Spa Canada magazine’s March/April 2018 issue

 Article by Vivienne O’Keeffe, AAD, PEA, CIBTAC, of Spa Profits Consulting Inc. Vivienne specializes in turning wellness concepts into new spa developments and turnaround projects, and excels at creating authentic guest experiences within a sustainable, successful framework of quality operations.